Singapore middle distillates inventories dip as gasoil imports fall

 By Matthew Chye

-SINGAPORE, May 4 (Reuters) - Inventories of middle distillates in storage at key trading hub Singapore edged lower as gasoil imports fell week-on-week, official data showed on Thursday.
+SINGAPORE, May 11 (Reuters) - Inventories of middle distillates in storage at key trading hub Singapore edged lower as gasoil imports fell week on week, official data showed on Thursday.

-Stock levels for gasoil and jet fuel/kerosene were at 7.786 million barrels (1.045 million tonnes) as of May 3, compared with 8.047 million barrels a week earlier, data from Enterprise Singapore showed.
+Stock levels for gasoil and jet fuel/kerosene were at 7.477 million barrels (1.004 million tonnes) on May 10, compared with 7.786 million barrels a week earlier, data from Enterprise Singapore showed.

-Below are the top import contributor countries for gasoil in the week and their respective volumes (in tonnes):
+Below are the week's top import contributor countries for gasoil and their respective volumes (in tonnes):

-Import volumes from China were minimal for the fourth consecutive week, with this trend expected to continue.
+Import volumes from China were minimal for the fifth consecutive week, with this trend expected to continue.

-"The exports are limited by dwindling margins, refinery turnarounds March thru May, recovering domestic demand and the government's continued clampdown on private refiners that produce non-standard gasoil, with May outflows expected even lower at a 10-month low of only 400,000 mt," said Refinitiv Oil Research.
+Asian gasoil exports for April contracted sharply from March and were well below the first-quarter monthly average, led by a steep fall in Chinese exports and outflows from several other North Asian producers because of refinery maintenance amid shrinking gasoil margins, said Refinitiv Oil Research said.

-Total exports for gasoil out of Singapore were down about 52% week-on-week at around 221,000 tonnes.
+Total exports for gasoil out of Singapore were up about 57% week on week at around 347,000 tonnes.

-Below are the top export contributor countries for jet fuel in the week and their respective volumes (in tonnes):
+Below are the week's top export contributor countries for jet fuel and their respective volumes (in tonnes):

 ((matthew.chye@thomsonreuters.com; Mobile: +65 91552300))